Zwirled/plate-mate/README.md

 ![An image of Plat Mate home webpage ](./src/images/home.png)

-On the Recipe feed page you can see a collection of recipe and meal ideas with a filter for options.
+On the Recipe feed page you can see a collection of recipe and meal ideas with a pull-down manual for selecion from the categories of meals.

 ![An image of Plat Mate recipe feed webpage ](./src/images/ricipefeed.png)